mbernste/mbernste.github.io/_posts/2020-10-19-shannon_source_coding.md

   - tutorial
 ---

 *The mathematical field of information theory attempts to mathematically describe the concept of “information”.
 In the first two posts, we discussed the concepts of self-information and information entropy.
-In this post, we step through Shannon's Source Coding Theorem to see how information entropy of a probability distribution describes the best-achievable efficiency required to communicate samples from the distribution.
+In this post, we step through Shannon's Source Coding Theorem to see how the information entropy of a probability distribution describes the best-achievable efficiency required to communicate samples from the distribution.

 Introduction
 -----------